odpi/specs/ODPi-Runtime.md

 Abstract
 ========

-Specifications covering ODPi Platforms based upon Apache Hadoop 2.7 and Apache Hive 1.2.
+Specifications covering ODPi Platforms based upon Apache Hadoop and Apache Hive.
 Compatibility guidelines for applications running on ODPi Platforms.

 Included Projects
 =================
 This specification covers:
-* Apache Hadoop 2.7, including all maintenance releases
+* Apache Hadoop 2.7, including all maintenance releases.
-* Apache Hive 1.2, including all maintenance releases
+* Apache Hive.

 Maintenance releases indicate bug fix releases connected to the indicated minor release.
-For example, at the time of this writing the Hive 1.2 line has one maintenance release.
-Hive 1.2.1.
+For example, at the time of this writing the Hadoop 2.7 line has two maintenance releases, 2.7.1 and 2.7.2.
+Thus versions 2.7.0, 2.7.1, and 2.7.2 all satisfy this specification.

 Objective
 =========